- Fund starting with $3.5 million of commitments; targeting $20 million

 According to Willey, this market data is incomplete and only looks at treatments for the three disorders with the highest prevalence, and it doesn’t account for the hundreds of other inheritable blood disorders that exist and can’t be treated.
 “This to us signals a significant unmet need and investment opportunity,” she says.

-Ms. Willey brings a deep understanding of life sciences to her role at P2C, having served as Vice President of Cold Spring Harbor Laboratory, as well as serves as Vice President for Technology and Business Development for the Mount Sinai School of Medicine.
-Prior to life sciences, Ms. Willey successfully founded four venture capital funds affiliated with academic institutions including, Indiana University, the University of Cambridge in England, University of Notre Dame Business School, and the University of Chicago.
+Ms. Willey brings a deep understanding of life sciences to her role at P2C, having served as Vice President of Cold Spring Harbor Laboratory, as well as Vice President for Technology and Business Development for the Mount Sinai School of Medicine.
+Prior to life sciences, Ms. Willey successfully founded three venture capital funds affiliated with academic institutions including, Indiana University, the University of Cambridge in England, and the University of Chicago.
 Ms. Willey graduated from the University of Idaho and received her MBA from Indiana State University.

 “NHF has done an amazing job catalyzing inheritable blood disorders research and awareness,” said Kevin Mills, Chief Scientific Officer at NHF and Head of P2C’s scientific advisory board, adding, “P2C will work in support of NHF’s overarching mission of a world without inheritable blood disorders as we create and accelerate the pathway for new life-changing therapies and treatments.”